rason-developer/1---Online-BookStore-API/README.md

 DATABASE_URL=postgresql://postgres:your_password@localhost:5432/bookstore_db
 JWT_SECRET=your_jwt_secret
 ```
+If you are using docker dont forget to change the environmental variables on the dockerfile.
 ### Database Setup

 This project uses Docker for PostgreSQL.
 Run the following commands to set up and start the database: